AdamkiX/AdamkiX/README.md

 - 👋 Hi, I’m @AdamkiX
-- 👀 I’m interested in to computers.
-- 🌱 I’m currently learning at collage level.
-- 💞️ I’m looking to collaborate on ... (maybe not)
-- 📫 How to reach me: by beeing friends you will know.

 <!---
 AdamkiX/AdamkiX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.